carpentries/instructor-training/episodes/20-checkout.md

 {: .callout}

 ### What Should I Say?
-Joining a meeting to "discuss" training with strangers can feel a little intimidating!
+Joining a meeting to "discuss" teaching practices with strangers can feel a little intimidating!
 If you have enjoyed meeting the people at your Instructor Training workshop (we hear this a lot!) you will probably enjoy meeting people at your discussion session, too.

 Being prepared to participate does not mean you need to do any homework in advance!
 However, it can help to put a little thought into